Xeseuses/toughtvoyager/content/posts/The Failure Of Modern Day Democracy.md

 #### Short Overview

 Okay so I've made my case in short in the introduction about why I think democracy has failed.
 But maybe you have questions or think: surely it is not that bad?
 Well I want to delve deeper into seven points in which i will lay out my case.
 Then i propose the solution for what I think is the better way.
 Throughout reading this you may think: I disagree with all of that, and that's fine.
 I am not here to convince you about my point, only to make you think.
 But maybe you think: hmm, I never thought about that, maybe I need to delve deeper in these concepts.
 Great!
-I will give some references I which you can delve deeper and you can also explore other posts in my digital garden for posts about #Liberarianism or other things
+I will give some references I which you can delve deeper and you can also explore other posts in my digital garden for posts about or other things

 1. Voter Incentives & Rational ignorance: Most voters don't have strong incentives to be well-informed
 2. Short-Term Thinking - Politicians prioritize election cycles over long-term policy planning, leading to unsustainable debt, economic mismanagement, and reactionary governance.